 Robotic process automation (RPA) \cite{aalst2018rpa} refers to the use of software to perform repetitive tasks that are typically carried out by humans.
 Such systems could be significantly aided by using PBPM tools such as NAP \cite{chakraborti2020robotic}.
 In the world of conversational RPA \cite{rizk2020conversational}, chatbot UI includes a text input control for user utterances which trigger automations, a messaging-like area to present the chatbot response, and the history of the conversation.
 These systems produce traces of the user-bot interactions.
 Each trace consists of identifiers, the selected skills (i.e., activities/automations), timestamps, the corresponding utterances, and other involved resources.
 In such systems, the NAP model has the potential to serve as a platform for recommending the next best automation skill \cite{yaeli2022recommending}.
 Such recommendations can be highly valuable, especially in instances where a vast array of automation capabilities are made available for user interactions.
 We hypothesize that incorporating the semantic context information carried in these attributes and utterances may enhance the NAP model's performance.

-We observe that almost all of the existing machine learning (ML) and deep learning (DL) based solutions for next activity prediction utilize only the sequence of activities as input to generate a classification model.
+We observe that almost all of the existing solutions for next activity prediction utilize only the sequence of activities as input to generate a classification model.
 Rarely are the additional numerical and categorical attributes taken into account within such a framework for predictions.
-Furthermore, integrating natural language-based utterances and contextual inputs alongside the activity sequence and features produce new complexities for existing methodologies.
+The main reason for the trend to rely mainly on the activity sequence, rather than also integrating natural language-based utterances and contextual inputs, is that it reduces the complexities involved.

-Motivated by the above observations, we propose the novel {\bf semantic stories for the next activity prediction (SNAP)} algorithm.
-Integrating activities and attributes of a business process trace of event into a coherent story helps to address several challenges simultaneously.
-First, this approach prevents the state-space explosion.
-Second, semantic stories inputs are well suited for the application of Large Language Models (LLMs) in prediction tasks.
-Finally, generative LLMs can be also used for automatic generation of these stories.
+To close this gap, we propose the novel Semantic stories for the Next Activity Prediction (SNAP) model.
+The main idea is to use the richness of language to build a coherent story which can capture more details of the business process.